 - No maximum weight limit since the mattress rests on the ground.

-The Lotus carries a higher price tag than the Graco pack-n-play, and you have to pay even more to add on a bassinet attachment for the littlest babies.
-The bassinet is a smaller mattress so you’ll also need two sets of sheets – sheets for the bassinet mattress and sheets for the regular mattress.
-It also requires Lotus-specific sheets which makes it harder to shop around for deals or hand-me-downs (the pack-n-play uses standard mini-crib sized sheets).
+The Lotus is more of an investment than the Graco pack-n-play, and you have to pay extra to add on a bassinet attachment for the littlest babies.
+The bassinet is a smaller mattress so you’ll also need two sets of sheets – sheets for the bassinet mattress and sheets for the regular Lotus mattress.

 Option for Small Spaces: Mini Graco Pack-n-Play

 The mini pack ‘n play is simply a smaller version of Graco’s regular pack ‘n play.
-If I were to do it again, I’d opt for this model because the smaller footprint would be nice in our small space.
+If I were to get another Pack ‘N Play, I’d opt for this model because the smaller footprint would be nice in our small space.

 Remember Safe Sleep Guidelines